usnistgov/dastard/doc/DASTARD.md

 In `DataStreamProcessor.processSegment(seg)`, the steps are:
 1. `dsp.DecimateData(seg)` to downsample the segment by an integer factor (either by averaging or dropping samples).
 1. `dsp.stream.AppendSegment(seg)` to append the new data to the processor's stream.
 1. `dsp.TriggerData()` to compute primary and secondary triggers.
 (Primary = due to the data in this stream.
 Secondary = due to trigger coupling of some kind and a primary trigger happening in this processor's "source" channel.)
+See details in next section.
 1. `dsp.AnalyzeData()` to analyze any primary triggered records.
 Computes pretrigger mean and pretrigger delta (?), pulse average and pulse RMS for each record, and (if projectors exist) the record's model coefficients (projections) and residual RMS.
+Store these results in the `DataRecord` object (`data_source.go`).
+1. `dsp.DataPublisher.PublishData(rec)` first for the primary then the secondary triggers.

 ### Triggering in DASTARD